reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 Pro Tip: In a production system, you wouldn't want to ever delete a log history, particularly a log regarding authentication or authorization actions.
 If this were production code and you had a requirement to *delete* log entries in order to hide them from ordinary users, you would likely want to implement this by setting a `deleted` flag on that record and only displaying records that are not flagged as deleted.

 ## Prerequisites
-**MySql** - You must have installed a local instance of MySql or have access to a remote instance of MySql.
+**MySQL** - You must have installed a local instance of MySQL or have access to a remote instance of MySQL.
 For this exercise, I recommend that you have a fresh empty database prepared and have the username and password for that database handy.
 They will be required in the `application.properties` file later.
-If you don't have MySql setup locally already, follow the instructions from the [MySql Website](https://dev.mysql.com/doc/mysql-getting-started/en/).
+If you don't have MySQL setup locally already, follow the instructions from the [MySQL Website](https://dev.mysql.com/doc/mysql-getting-started/en/).

 ## Setup your Okta OIDC Application, Authorization Server, groups and users
 Before we can dive into the code, we will want to first get our Okta configuration in place.
 If you haven't already, head on over to [developer.okta.com](https://developer.okta.com/signup) to create yourself a free-forever developer account.
 Look for the email to complete the initialization of your Okta org.

 Once you have your developer account, we will need to set up your web application, authorization server, group, and users!

-### Setup you Okta OIDC Application
+### Setup Your Okta OIDC Application
 Navigate to **Applications** in the admin console and click: **Add Application**.
 Choose **Web** and click **Next**.
 Populate the fields with these values:

 |Field                  |Value              		                    |